top of page

 My experience is that there is great merit in academic study of psychology and training in therapy, (and all other subjects) however this alone cannot give a full understanding of life and humanity.
 Life is complex and vast in it's possibilities, and it is only with personal experience, and the overcoming of ones inner and outer challenges, can we fully understand how we function, how life functions, and how to resolve issues.

-One area of challenge we often face is failure, and I regard this in the same way as I regard all other challenge, as highly valuable, for in general although succeeding may be the end goal, you usually learn far more from failing and then trying again.
-I therefore offer my life experience, the challenges, the 'failures', and the successes, I have had, as the main body of my qualification for life coaching, and list key areas of my experience below.
+One area of challenge we often face is poor decision making and failure, and I regard this in the same way as I regard all other challenge, as highly valuable, for in general although succeeding may be the end goal, you usually learn far more from failing and then trying again.
+I therefore offer my life experience, the challenges, the 'failures', and the successes, I have had, as the main body of my qualification for life coaching, and describe key areas of my experience below.
 In this way clients can assess if they feel that I am qualified to help them with their difficulties, and also I wish to demonstrate to them that I am as human and vulnerable as they are, my life coaching is therefore carried out on the basis that I am always equal with my client.

 Academic qualifications and training: